K-PaaS/application-platform-guide-eng/user_guide/service/pipeline.md

 ### <div id='3-2-2'/> 3.2.2.
 Pipeline
 This chapter describes the two methods of how to manage pipeline.

-***※ Users can only see Pipeline and cannot create, modify, check, and delete until when they have participant authorization.***
+***※ Users can only see Pipeline and cannot create, modify, check, and delete until when they have contributors authorization.***

 #### <div id='3-2-2-1'/> 3.2.2.1.
 My Pipeline
 1. No matter which page you are on, click the My Pipeline button on the drop down menu to go to the dashboard.